Which city is cheaper, Asheville or New Orleans?

 It's quite rainy in Asheville.
 New Orleans receives a lot of rain in the winter.
 New Orleans usually gets more rain in January than Asheville.
 New Orleans gets 5.2 inches (131 mm) of rain, while Asheville receives 3.9 inches (100 mm) of rain this time of the year.

 Both Asheville and New Orleans are popular destinations to visit in the spring with plenty of activities.
+Most visitors come to New Orleans for the activities around the city during these months.
 Also, the spring months attract visitors to Asheville because of the natural beauty.

 In the spring, New Orleans is a little warmer than Asheville.
-Typically, the spring temperatures in New Orleans in April are around 68°F (20°C), and Asheville is about 64°F (18°C).
+Typically, the spring temperatures in New Orleans in April average around 68°F (20°C), and Asheville averages at about 64°F (18°C).

 It's quite sunny in Asheville.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives around the same amount of sunshine as Asheville during spring.
 New Orleans gets 254 hours of sunny skies, while Asheville receives 266 hours of full sun in the spring.